ctastanc/STM32-Arduino-LCD-Touch-Library/README.md

 An ultra-fast, high-performance, and bare-metal optimized parallel 8/16-bit TFT LCD and 4-wire resistive touch screen library for STM32 microcontrollers under the Arduino framework.

-This library is specifically designed to eliminate the hantal nature of generic Arduino display libraries.
+This library is specifically designed to eliminate the bloated and sluggish nature of generic Arduino display libraries.
 By utilizing **STM32 Low-Layer (LL) drivers**, direct register manipulation (BSRR), loop unrolling, and compile-time optimizations, it pushes the hardware parallel bus to its physical transmission limits.

 ---